mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Atomic habits are small and easy to do, but they can have a big impact over time.

-For example, if you want to eat healthier, you could start by adding a salad to your diet each day.
+If you want to eat healthier, you could start by adding a salad to your diet each day.

 This small change can lead to big results over time, like losing weight and feeling better.